BraveRam/pixn/README.md

 ## 🚀 Overview

 Pixn isn't just an image uploader; it's a smart gallery.
-Using Google's Gemini 2.0 Flash model, Pixn automatically generates detailed descriptions for every image you upload.
+Using Google's Gemini model, Pixn automatically generates detailed descriptions for every image you upload.
 This enables **semantic search**, allowing you to find photos using natural language (e.g., "show me photos of sunset at the beach") instead of just filenames or tags.

 ## ✨ Key Features